1 / 7

-Although the two cars look very similar from the front, the S-MAX boasts a rakish, almost estate car-style roofline, along with a more upmarket cabin.
+Although the two cars look very similar from the front, the S-MAX boasts a rakish, almost estate car-style roofline.
+Both cabins are similar, but the S-MAX is a bit more driver-focused.
 The range-topping Vignale version edges the Ford into premium territory, albeit with a price tag to match.

-The petrol engines were ditched in 2019, leaving the S-MAX available with a single 2.0-litre EcoBlue diesel.
+Older versions of the S-MAX were available with punchy but thirsty Ecoboost petrol engine, but they were dropped in 2019, leaving the S-MAX available with a single 2.0-litre EcoBlue diesel.
 There are two outputs available: 150PS and 190PS.
-The less powerful engine is more than up to the task of moving the S-Max, even with all seven seats occupied.
+The less powerful engine is more than up to the task of moving the S-MAX, even with all seven seats occupied.
 It’s also available with a satisfying six-speed manual gearbox, while the 190PS model comes with an excellent eight-speed automatic transmission.

-The S-Max is great to drive, regardless of which engine you choose.
+The S-MAX is great to drive, even if the CVT-only hybrid isn't as engaging as the old diesels.
 Although it lacks the precision of the original S-MAX, this latest version is more comfortable and still a cut above rivals when it comes to dynamic appeal.
-The low centre of gravity means there’s virtually no body-roll when cornering, while the lowered suspension of the ST-Line model makes the S-Max feel like a nimble estate car.
+The low centre of gravity means there’s very little body roll when cornering for such a big car, while the lowered, stiffer suspension of the ST-Line model makes the S-MAX feel like a nimble estate car.